R-e-v-a-n-t-h/CookingApp/README.md

-# CookingApp
+# Lazzez
+## Only ML training and dataset is here
-# Switch to Master Branch For The Entire Code
+## Switch to master branch For The React and FastAPI application code